Ocrevus 300 mg concentrate for solution for infusion

 - The first 600 mg dose of Ocrevus will be given as 2 separate infusions (300 mg each), given 2 weeks apart.
 Each infusion will last about 2 hours 30 minutes.

 - The next 600 mg doses of Ocrevus will be given as a single infusion.
-Each infusion will last about 3 hours 30 minutes.
+Depending on the rate of the subsequent infusion, each infusion will either last about 3 hours 30 minutes or 2 hours.

 - If you miss an infusion of Ocrevus, talk to your doctor to arrange to have it as soon as possible.
 Do not wait until your next planned infusion.